 Email your questions: email@example.com

-The Teacher Qualifications Unit will hold twice-weekly virtual office hours for EEC providers to ask questions and receive support in implementing the Revised Educator Qualifications Policy.
+The Teacher Qualifications Unit will hold bi-weekly virtual office hours for EEC providers to ask questions and receive support in implementing the Revised Educator Qualifications Policy.

-Office hours will be hosted on Zoom on Tuesdays at 2:00 pm and Thursdays at 10:00 am beginning 12/6/21.
+Office hours will be hosted on Zoom.
 Upon registering for the Office Hours, attendees will be asked to submit their questions in advance of the session.
 This will ensure TQ staff are prepared to answer questions and support resolution on hiring determinations at the program level.
-The registration links for these Office Hours can be accessed on EEC’s Strategic Plan Portal.

 Background Record Checks